The first time I laughed was at the dinner table.

 Since 2009 I have lived and breathed Spanish food.
 And that doesn’t mean I’ve simply eaten out a lot!
 I’ve traveled the country in search of local food and farmers.
 I’ve met the families behind the food and heard their stories.
 I’ve learned to cook the most authentic Spanish recipes and started this Spanish food blog.
 I’ve also traveled around Europe (and beyond) writing about the local food scene in places like Munich, Athens, New Orleans and Poland.

 In 2012 I embarked on the biggest challenge of my life thus far.
 I started a small food tour company called Madrid Food Tour.
-Starting a business in Spain wasn’t easy, and I’m proud to say that my company has grown to become Devour Spain.
-We offer food tours in Madrid, Barcelona and Seville.
-Our mission is to connect travelers to small, family run food businesses and the depth of local culture.
-We show our guests an insider’s view of the city, complete with the story of what we’re eating and why.
+Starting a business in Spain wasn’t easy, and I’m proud to say that my company has grown to become Devour Tours.
+We currently offer food, wine and tapas tours in Madrid, Barcelona, Seville, Malaga, Granada, and Santiago.
+Our mission is to connect travelers to small, family-run food businesses and show them the depth of local culture.
+We give our guests an insider’s view of the city, complete with the story of what we’re eating and why.
 The journey has been both exhilarating and exhausting.
 If you’re visiting Spain we’d love to have you join us!

 Here are some articles to get to know me better: